jonlpersson/ed-latimore/site/_posts/2021-12-22-everything-you-need-to-know-to-get-into-boxing.md

 The old idea was that the best boxing gyms tend to be in the worst neighborhoods.

 I don’t know how much truth there is in this, as a whole, but it has been my personal experience that there are good gyms in great neighborhoods and bad gyms in bad ones.
 Boxing is a tough sport; bad neighborhoods have tough people, but toughness isn’t the only quality required to succeed.
-Also, [growing up in a bad neighborhood](/the-projects/) isn't the only way to develop toughness.
+Also, [growing up in a bad neighborhood](/the-projects/) isn’t the only way to develop toughness.

 When you evaluate a boxing gym, don’t get caught up in how new or old it looks.
 Look at how well things are maintained.